How to Add Cinematic Black Bars for a Professional Look

 The most common aspect ratios for cinematic videos are 2.35:1 and 2.39:1.
 Maintaining the correct aspect ratio is crucial to avoid distortion and achieve a polished look.

-Why is color grading important when adding black bars?
+Why is color grading necessary when adding black bars?

 Color grading is essential to ensure a unified tone throughout the video.
 It enhances storytelling and emotional impact, making your footage look more professional and engaging before adding black bars.